-The passage of the entire Orla Perci trail takes about 6-8 in the summer.
-You also have to count the time for rest and meal.
-It must not be forgotten that you have yet to come to Zawrat and leave Krzyżne, and this will take extra time.
+In summer, it takes about 6-8 hours to complete the entire Orla Perć trail.
+You should also add time for rest and meal.
+It must not be forgotten that you still have to go to Zawrat and go down Krzyżne, which will take extra time.

-The trail on Orla Perć was opened in 1906 year and today many popular routes lead to this area.
-As part of the celebration of the completion of the trail, in the wall of Zawratowa Turnia, a figurine of the Mother of God was placed, which has survived to this day.
+The trail to Orla Perć was opened in 1906 and today many popular access routes lead to this area.
+To celebrate the completion of the trail, a statue of the Virgin Mary was placed in the wall of Zawratowa Turnia, which has survived to this day.

 Franciszek Henryk Nowicki came up with the idea of marking the Orla Perć trail.
 The trail was prepared in the years 1903–1906 by expenditure Towarzystwo Tatrzańskiego and a priest Valentine Gadowski, a great lover of the Tatras.
 Help was also provided Jakub Gąsienica Wawrytko, Clement Bachled and a few other highlanders.
 From 1932, the section from Krzyżne to Polana near Wołoszyn is closed due to nature protection.

 In the winter of 1932, they were the first to go through this episode Witold Henryk Paryski and Tadeusz Pawłowski.
 The Orla Perć trail in its current form, from Zawratów to Krzyżne, in the winter of the year 1949, was the first to pass Zbigniew Jaworowski and Andrzej Manda.